powerslacker/slacker/content/archives/abstraction-antipatterns-in-go.md

 During a recent project I worked on, my team and I spent a few weeks identifying key areas to refactor in one of our internal services.
 We found the same type of issue cropping up again and again — abstraction.
 Or rather, _over-abstraction_.

-**Over-abstraction** is when code contains unnecessary abstractions, the result of which is a decrease in code quality, greater [cyclomatic complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity), and a codebase bloated with adapters (aka [glue](https://en.wikipedia.org/wiki/Glue_code)) to conenct components.
+**Over-abstraction** is when code contains unnecessary abstractions, the result of which is a decrease in code quality, greater [cyclomatic complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity), and a codebase bloated with adapters (aka [glue](https://en.wikipedia.org/wiki/Glue_code)) to connect components.

 To be clear, abstraction has great merit. **The primary job of a software engineer is to create useful abstractions**.
 Software exists so that the average person doesn’t need to understand how the circuit-filled box under their desk pushes electrons around — they only need to know that it can be used to send emails, manage their banking accounts, and visit their preferred social media platform.